mojofawad/fantasybattle-refactoring-kata/notes.md

 ```

 ## Thoughts before starting
-- If the player is equipped with all of starting items in the test data
+- If the player is equipped with all of starting items, except for the shield, in the test data
   - Player
     - BaseDamage = 30
     - DamageModifier = 0.1 + 5.2 = 5.3